manuelgug/DBUpdate.R/README.md

 * `-d` or `--db`: Path to the database file (mandatory)
 * `-o` or `--out`: Path to the output file

-*Note: all inputs must be in xlsx format and with the correct templates*
+*Note: all inputs must be in xlsx format and with the same formt as the lab templates*

 ## Usage